BASE: A foundation for impact on plastic waste (Part 1/4)

 'Outcomes Based' as each dollar of funding pays for an outcome (a quantity of nature-bound plastic recovered).
 And 'Circularity Implementation Mechanism' because it’s a way of implementing a more circular system: waste being recovered and recycled and brought back into use.

-To simplify the understanding of this process, there’s an acronym - BASE - that we can use to walk through the key steps.
+To simplify the understanding of this process, we use the acronym - BASE - to walk through the key steps.

 • B - Baseline